-Since it was launched in February of 2010, it has taken on an almost mystical significance in the world of veteran expats.
+Since it was launched in February of 2010, the F-2 Visa has taken on an almost mystical significance in the world of veteran expats.
 They talk about it in the hushed tones usually reserved for religious mysteries.
 When by chance someone sitting at the table happens to possess one, it is inevitably slipped out of the wallet and passed from person to person like a magical talisman.

 Its powers are wonderful indeed.
 Imagine never again having to depend on a South Korean employer for visa sponsorship.
 And for those who – like the author of this article – are in the middle of a career transition, it means not having to leave the country and return as a tourist, and not having to worry about waking up one morning in the body of an illegal alien.